mjopenglsdl/small3d/BUILDING.md

     cd build
     cmake -G"Xcode" ..

 Open the project with Xcode and build it once.
-Then, select the *avoidthebug3d* or *small3dTest* scheme in Xcode and run it.
+Then, select the *small3dTest* scheme in Xcode and run it.

 Debian
 ------